 Architects have completed a recognised university degree (min 5 years), and completed a minimum of 2 years recorded work experience.

 They have then passed Board Registration (a written and interview exam process) to then legally use the title “Architect”.
-They are regulated by the Architect’s Act at a National level, and registered at a state level.
-They also have to complete continued professional development each year to maintain their registration.
+They are regulated by the Architect’s Act at a National level, and also registered at a state level.
+Then they also have to complete continued professional development each year to maintain their registration.

 If they’re not a registered architect, they’re actually not an architect.